lsalases/bhcycler/README.md

    	   the template file can be modified as needed, depending on the system that needs to be run.
-The important thing to note is that the PREFIX of the job and the current iteration number are taken from the command line
+The important thing to note is that the PREFIX of the job and the current iteration number are taken from the command line.